tildearrow/furnace/doc/2-interface/settings.md

 - **Pull delete affects entire channel row**
 - **Push value when overwriting instead of clearing it**: in the order list and pattern editors, typing into an already-filled value will shift digits instead of starting fresh.
   - if off: moving the cursor onto the value `A5` and typing a "B" results in `0B`.
-  - if on: with the cursor on the value `A5` and typing a "B" results in `5B`.
+  - if on: moving the cursor onto the value `A5` and typing a "B" results in `5B`.
 - **Effect input behavior:**
   - **Move down**
   - **Move to effect value (otherwise move down)**
   - **Move to effect value/next effect and wrap around**
 - **Delete effect value when deleting effect**
 - **Change current instrument when changing instrument column (absorb)**
+- **Remove instrument value when inserting note off/release**
+- **Remove volume value when inserting note off/release**

 ### Cursor movement